The Cliffs at North Shore - a high point for walking in Blackpool

 In 1911 the Coast Erosion Committee reported that the cliffs at Norbreck were eroding by about 3 yards per year.

-• King Edward Avenue to Red Bank Road was built between 1917 and 1919.
+• Between 1917 and 1919 workmen built the stretch between King Edward Avenue and Red Bank Road.
 The 100 foot high cliffs posed a huge problem.
 The answer was a 12 foot thick concrete wall, sunk 7 feet into the boulder clay.
 Old tram rails were used instead of wooden king-piles.
-Many water outlets were included, to drain the land behind.
+Many water outlets were included in the wall, to drain the land behind.

 • Between 1919 and 1921 Red Bank Road to Arundel Avenue was protected.
 Here, a re-enforced and stepped concrete apron was built.